roman-milk/roman-milk.github.io/me-my-slutwife-and.md

  Emily returned the look of desire, gazing into Kitty's eyes.
 "Well he's gonna see it -- 'cause I'm gonna fuck your brains out!"

  The two sluts looked at each other and, anywhere else, would have immediately kissed each other.
 Instead, they both looked behind themselves, ensuring none of the males in the store could hear them.
 Realizing they were thinking the same thing, they giggled and playfully pushed each other a bit.
-Report_Story #3